 For this, you’ll need a TV wall mount.
 While today’s TVs are certainly thin, their large screen sizes add considerable weight.
 So when shopping for a TV wall mount, you’ll need to factor in the size and weight of your television.
 Just as important is to make sure the functionality of the mount matches your viewing style.

-Read on for details on the features to look for in the best TV wall mount and learn why consumers like you give the following five models rave reviews:
+Read on for details on the features to look for in the best TV wall mount, and don’t miss our top favorites, below!

 - BEST FIXED MOUNT: Mounting Dream Fixed TV Mount